nseddon/Phishing_versus_Legitimate_Sites/README.md

 ## Presentation
 * Lawrence and Delores for creation.
 All four will present a section for the final.
+* Presentation mock up completed and uploaded into resources folder
 ## Machine Learning
 * Nick and Mary will focus on the initial creation of the machine learning model.
 ## Database